GaryGapinski/ars-machine-readable/ODP-extract/README.md

 `ODP-example.xsl` can be used to produce the ODP extract as an OSCAL profile using `ARS-5.01-01.xml` as input.
 (The profile cannot be created and used in the same transformation.)

 There are two parameters which should be used in three sequential transforms:
-1. `generate-odp-profile` set to boolean true to produce the ODP profile..
+1. `generate-odp-profile` set to boolean true to produce the ODP profile.
 1. `generate-ars-profiles` set to boolean true to produce the baseline profiles.
 1. Transform with the above set to boolean false (the default) to produce the report.

 `ODP-extract.xlsx` was received 2022-07-26 and contains values for all ODPs in baselined controls.
-It was copied and modified to become `ODP-extract (modified).xlsx` which was then imported to become `ODP-extract.xml`.
+It was copied and modified to become `ODP-extract-modified.xlsx` which was then imported to become `ODP-extract.xml`.
 It will be used to create the OSCAL catalog and profile documents.